-In an effort to facilitate a final disposition of this case, a mandatory settlement conference will be conducted in accordance with Federal Rule of Civil Procedure 16(a)(5) on Monday, December 18, 2017, at 9:30 a.m., at the Pete V. Domenici United States Courthouse, 440 Hondo Courtroom, Fourth Floor, 333 Lomas Boulevard, Northwest, Albuquerque, New Mexico.
-The Court has set aside five (5) hours for this settlement conference.
+In an effort to facilitate a final disposition of this case, a mandatory settlement conference will be conducted in accordance with Federal Rule of Civil Procedure 16(a)(5) on Tuesday, November 3, 2020, at the Pete V. Domenici United States Courthouse, 440 Hondo Courtroom, Fourth Floor, 333 Lomas Boulevard, Northwest, Albuquerque, New Mexico.
+Plaintiffs are to arrive at 9:00 a.m. and Defendant is to arrive at 9:30 a.m.
+The Court has set aside three (3) hours for this settlement conference.
 However, the Court expects the participants to keep their schedules open the entire day of the conference so that they are available to work through the noon hour and into the evening, if the Court deems it necessary.
 Motions to reschedule the settlement conference must be filed no later than fourteen (14) days before the date of the settlement conference.
 Motions to reschedule the settlement conference filed after this date may be considered untimely in the Court's discretion.